The top spec Nissan Leaf has a 62kWh base battery pack, which represents a significant part of the full price.

 If you need to recharge out on the road, prices are unpredictable.
 A few of the UK’s 10,000-plus public charging points are still free – but others are now so expensive they're pricier mile-for-mile than a diesel car.
 Ecotricity, the company that manages car charging stations on the UK motorways, axed a £6 per 30 minute charge fee in 2017.
 It now charges 30p per kWh to charge your electric car using its Electric Highway charge point.

-This Ecotricity map – which can also be downloaded as an app – shows Ecotricity charging stations around the UK, though they're clustered around urban areas.
+This Zap-Map – which can also be downloaded as an app – shows electric charging stations around the UK and will tell you if a charge point is in use or not working,

 If you buy a new Nissan LEAF model with a 30kWh battery pack, it will be covered for eight years or 100,000 miles, whichever you hit first.
 This protects LEAF owners against capacity loss of more than 25 per cent, allowing them a replacement should this happen.